-Mistake 1 – Not clearly defined tasks and expectations:
+Mistake 1 – Not clearly defined tasks and expectations

 This is probably the most common mistake when working with virtual accounting assistants.
-It is essential to provide detailed instructions and set clear deadlines to avoid confusion and ensure that tasks are completed as per business requirements.
+It is essential to provide thorough instructions and set clear deadlines to avoid confusion and ensure that tasks are completed as per business requirements.

-Mistake 2 – Lack of communication:
+Mistake 2 – Lack of communication